hassohamid/GenAlpha/README.md

 ### This project is not completed.
 I started it to practice the React fundamentals aswell as the syntax.
-Don't intend to finish it as I am working on other meaningful projects.
+Don't intend to finish it as I am working on other projects.

 ------------